The Savior's Book Café Story in Another World: Characters

-Captain of the knights, whom enjoys reading.
-Much like Tsukina, he is on his 30s and has no romantic experience.
-Il becomes regular patron of the cafe, falling in love with Tsukina and moving in with her.
-Il keeps it secret that Tsukina is a savior, knowing the political drama that would unfold.
+Captain of the knights who enjoys reading on the side.
+Much like Tsukina, he is in his 30s and has no romantic experience.
+Il becomes regular patron of the café, falling in love with Tsukina and moving in with her.
+Il keeps it secret that Tsukina is a savior to avoid the political drama that would unfold from the attention.

-He didn't hold a good option of saviors due to the girl sent before Tsukina being a brat.
-But after seeing Tsukina's humble admittance to being one along with Youta's genuine desire to help others, Il started to realize judging them for just being a savior was wrong.
+He initially held a poor opinion of saviors due to the girl sent before Tsukina being a brat, but after seeing Tsukina's humble admittance to being one along with fellow savior Youta's genuine desire to help others, Il started to realize judging them for just being a savior was wrong.